 What Defines a Hiking Short?

-There’s certainly no rulebook on hiking attire, and in 2023, women take to the trail in everything from running shorts and high-waisted biker shorts to quick-drying water-ready designs.
+There’s certainly no rulebook on hiking attire, and women take to the trail in everything from running shorts and high-waisted biker shorts to quick-drying water-ready designs.
 Depending on the conditions and day’s objective, these might even be your best option.
 That said, there's also a cadre of shorts purpose-built for hiking, which tout features like durable and breathable fabrics, functional storage, modest coverage, waist belts that fit securely and ride comfortably underneath a backpack hipbelt, and more.
-If you're looking for the best performing and longest-lasting tool for the job, hiking shorts are a great place to start.
+If you're looking for the best-performing and longest-lasting tool for the job, hiking shorts are a great place to start.
 And the good news is that there's something for everyone, from technical, performance-minded offerings to more casual pieces that look just as good at the brewery as they do on the trail.

 Wearing Running Shorts for Hiking

 We'll be honest: You'll often catch us wearing running shorts while hiking.
 Running shorts are lightweight, offer great comfort and freedom of movement, and dry quickly, too—they're especially great for particularly hot days or when mixing some running in on your hike.
 However, there are a number of clear downsides.
 For one, storage is lacking: some running shorts have no pockets, while others have just one or two small pouches.
-Second, durability is not a strong suit: Running shorts' thin build won't hold up well to trail abuse, and dollar for dollar hiking shorts will certainly provide a lot more value over time.
+Second, durability is not a strong suit: Running shorts' thin build won't hold up well to trail abuse, and dollar-for-dollar hiking shorts will certainly provide a lot more value over time.
 Finally, with short inseams and minimal fabric, running shorts will do little to protect your legs from the elements, including the sun, wind and cold, pesky bugs, and sharp branches.
 But we do love the comfort they provide, and think that hiking shorts should take some tips from running shorts when it comes to simple yet comfortable waistbands and free-flowing designs.

 For those who like the idea of hiking in a running short, there are a few designs that stand out to us as more capable than others.
 We particularly love the Oiselle Toolbelt Roga Shorts, which feature a four-way stretch woven fabric that gives rather than tears, translating to exceptional durability—we've worn this short for months' worth of days on the trail (both running and hiking), and have yet to put a hole in it.
 Storage is excellent as well: The wraparound mesh waistband pocket can fit everything from an energy bar to a smartphone, and a secure zip stash at the rear is great for valuables.
 We've also found Patagonia's Multi Trail Shorts to be very practical, with two zippered front pockets and one back snap pocket.
 Of course, neither of these shorts can match the durability, features, and protection of a purpose-built hiking short, but the added mobility, style, and comfort will be well worth it for some.